 Chapter 22: The Other Side

-The hours passed silently.
-No voice or call was heard again across the water since the fall of the Nazgul.
+The hours passed and no voice or call was heard again across the water since the fall of the Nazgûl.
 The Fellowship huddled in their boats felt the changing of the weather.
 The air grew warm and very still under the great moist clouds that had floated up from the South and distant seas.
 The rushing of the River over the rocks of the rapids seemed to grow louder and closer.
 The twigs of the trees above them began to drip.
 When the day came the mood of the world about them was soft and dull.
 Slowly the dawn grew to a pale light, diffused and shadowless.

 They peered soberly at one another across their floating nest of grey cloaks and grey boats, faces haunted by the fear wrought in the nighttime.
 There was mist on the river, and white fog swathed the bank; the far shore still could not be seen.

 "I can't abide fog," said Sam; "but this seems to be a lucky one.
 Now perhaps we can get away without those cursed goblins seeing us."
 His eyes strayed often to Sting where it lay unsheathed across Frodo's knees, but the blade had offered nothing more than a faint glimmer since the attack.

 "Perhaps so," said Aragorn.
 "But it will be hard to find the path unless the fog lifts a little later on.
 And we must find the path, if we are to pass Sarn Gebir and come to the Emyn Muil."